lockss/laaws-metadataextractor/README.md

 The LAAWS Metadata Extraction REST Web Service.

 ### Clone the repo
-`git clone --recursive ssh://git@gitlab.lockss.org/laaws/laaws-metadataextractor.git`
+`git clone ssh://git@gitlab.lockss.org/laaws/laaws-metadataextractor.git`

 ### Create the Eclipse project (if so desired)
 `File` -> `Import...` -> `Maven` -> `Existing Maven Projects`

-### Set up the LOCKSS plugins JAR file:
-The LOCKSS plugins JAR file needs to be located at `./lockss-plugins.jar`.

 ### Set up the TDB tree:
 The TDB tree needs to be located at `./tdbxml/prod`, matching the definition in `./runLaawsMdx`.

-### Specify the Repository REST web service
+### Specify the Repository
-This web service requires that an external Repository REST web service is running so as to provide the contents of Archival Units.
+This web service requires an external Repository to provide an indication of whether a URL is cached or not.

-To specify the properties of the external REST web service used to get the URLs of an Archival Unit, edit in `config/lockss.txt` the following options with the appropriate values:

-org.lockss.plugin.auContentFromWs.urlListWs.password=the-correct-password
-org.lockss.plugin.auContentFromWs.urlListWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&auid={auid}
-org.lockss.plugin.auContentFromWs.urlListWs.timeoutValue=600
-org.lockss.plugin.auContentFromWs.urlListWs.userName=the-correct-user

-To specify the properties of the external REST web service used to get the artifact properties of a URL, edit in `config/lockss.txt` the following options with the appropriate values:

-org.lockss.plugin.auContentFromWs.urlArtifactWs.password=the-correct-password
-org.lockss.plugin.auContentFromWs.urlArtifactWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&uri={uri}
-org.lockss.plugin.auContentFromWs.urlArtifactWs.timeoutValue=600
-org.lockss.plugin.auContentFromWs.urlArtifactWs.userName=the-correct-user

-To specify the properties of the external REST web service used to get the content linked to a URL of an Archival Unit, edit in `config/lockss.txt` the following options with the appropriate values:
+To specify the properties of such external Repository, edit in the file `config/lockss.txt` the following options and specify the appropriate values:

-org.lockss.plugin.auContentFromWs.urlContentWs.password=the-correct-password
-org.lockss.plugin.auContentFromWs.urlContentWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts/{artifactid}
-org.lockss.plugin.auContentFromWs.urlContentWs.timeoutValue=600
-org.lockss.plugin.auContentFromWs.urlContentWs.userName=the-correct-user
+`# default to local repo.`

+`org.lockss.repository.v2Repository=local:demorepo:/tmp/locksslocalrepo`

+`# Put this in lockss.opt to use a REST repositoy service`

+`# org.lockss.repository.v2Repository=rest:demorepo:http://localhost:32640`

+### Optional Configuration REST web service
+The default configuration of this web service does not require that a Configuration REST web service is running.

+To run this web service with a Configuration REST web service, edit the file `./runLaawsMdx` to comment out the line

+`mvn spring-boot:run -Drun.arguments="-p,config/common.xml,-x,tdbxml/prod,-p,config/lockss.txt,-p,config/lockss.opt"`

+and remove the comment from the last line of the script, like this:

+`mvn spring-boot:run -Drun.arguments="-c,http://lockss-u:lockss-p@localhost:54420,-p,http://localhost:54420/config/file/cluster,-p,config/common.xml,-x,tdbxml/prod,-p,config/lockss.txt,-p,config/lockss.opt"`

+To run this web service with a Configuration REST web service at a different location than the default, change `localhost` and/or `54420` accordingly.

 ### Build the web service:
 `./buildLaawsMdx`